Aboudoc/Transparent-Upgradable-Proxy/README.md

 **Note2** We wrote read-only function to read the address of the implementation and the address of the admin because in `Proxy` contract `admin()` and `implementation()` are not read-only functions.
 We had to remore the `view` declaration since we have a `ifAdmin` modifier which have the potential to call the `fallback`

+The way we'll call a function that is not read-only: `staticcall` to make it read-only function

+`staticcall` is like `call` except that it does not write anything into the blockchain.
+Note that we're passing-in empty parenthesis inside `abi.encodeCall` because there is no input to pass-in inside the function `admin()`

+Finally, we know that when call the `admin()` it will return an address, so we `abi.decode` the response into address

 ```js
     function getProxyAdmin(address proxy) external view returns (address) {